 All recommendations have been summarised for consumers in Appendix A - Summary for Consumers.
-The summary describes the medical service, the recommendation of the clinical experts, the rationale behind the recommendations and the changes for consumers.
+The summary describes the medical service, the recommendation of the clinical experts and rationale behind the recommendations and the changes for consumers.
 A full consumer impact statement is available in Section 5.

-The Committee believes it is important to learn from consumers whether they will be helped or disadvantaged by the recommendations - and how, and why.
-Following public consultation, the Committee will assess the advice from consumers in order to ensure all the important concerns are addressed.
+The Committee believes it is important to find out from consumers if they will be helped or disadvantaged by the recommendations - and how, and why.
+Following public consultation, the Committee will assess the advice from consumers in order to make sure that all the important concerns are addressed.
 The Taskforce will then provide the recommendations to Government.